arhanbasu/snake-game/README.md

 # Snake Game

-This is a console-based Snake game written in C. It brings back the classic gameplay experience with a few added features.
+This is a console-based Snake game written in C++.
+It brings back the classic gameplay experience with a few added features.
 The game runs directly in the terminal and is designed to be lightweight and simple, yet engaging.

 ## Features